What are the best Disney movies? Check out all our thoughts below if you want to laugh, cry, and sing your lungs out.

 In the mood for a high-flying adventure or a heart-breaking emotional kicker?
-Well, the good news is Disney’s Pixar film Up is both.
+Well, the good news is that Up is both.
 Up tells the story of Carl Fredricksen (Edward Asner) an elderly man who makes his home into a DIY aircraft so he can escape the city and live out the remainder of his days in South America (his deceased wife’s lifelong dream).

 However, a stowaway boy scout, a rare exotic bird, and a talking dog disrupt his plans, forcing Carl to choose between the present and his past.
 Up is a prime example of Pixar and Disney at their finest, with a stellar cast, and adrenaline-inducing and emotionally touching animated sequences, everything about this movie is perfect.

 Disney Princess films are almost always dominated by romance, and apart from one or two recent exceptions, women’s heroic deeds are typically tied to a man.
 Well, with Moana, we finally get a film that focuses purely on a young woman’s adventure, with no true love kisses or princes in sight.

 Instead, we get an unforgettable journey that sees Moana (Auli’i Cravalho) team up with the demigod Maui (The Rock) to save her village from destruction.
-The movie also has a stellar soundtrack by Lin-Manuel Miranda (creator of the acclaimed musicals In the Heights and Hamilton), some genuinely hilarious jokes, and breathtaking animation.
+The movie also has a stellar soundtrack by Lin-Manuel Miranda of Hamilton fame, some genuinely hilarious jokes, and breathtaking animation.

 3. The Incredibles (2004)

 Initially released when superhero movies were just starting to make their comeback, The Incredibles still stands the test of time as one of the best-animated action movies around.
 With its creative fighting sequences, a combination of spy and superhero movie tropes, and hilarious characters, there’s a lot to love in The Incredibles.

 Even today, when Marvel and the DCU are giving us at least one film a year, The Incredibles stands out.
 The midlife crises, realistic family bonds, and memorable one-liners make The Incredibles one of the best Pixar and Disney films that everyone (superhero fan or not) can enjoy.

 2. Sleeping Beauty (1959)